opencartbot/LinkPlayBot/README.md

 Simple web interface for LinkPlayAPI

 ## Listing
-- **index.html** - web interface for control player.
+- **index.html** - web interface for control player via LinkPlayAPI.
 Works on any browsers.
 Does not require a web server.
+To get started, replace the device IP-address 192.168.1.11 to your value.
-To get started, change the device IP-address 192.168.1.11 to your value
+- **playbot.apk** - Android application for control player via LinkPlayAPI.
+To get started, change .apk extension to .zip, open path in archive /assets/index.html and replace the device IP-address 192.168.1.11 to your value and update archive.
+Change back archive extension to .apk and intstall this file on your Android.

 ## Supported devices
 - **Arylic** (S50Pro, A50, Up2Stream),